RobG66/Gamelist-Manager/README.md

 February 19th

- Another bugfix release, sorry about that!
+ Another bugfix release (4.2), sorry about that!
 I do a lot of testing myself, but sometimes something slips by, usually if I make a last minute change.
  Oh, this version also has backups for bad media AND it checks for unused media too.

 February 18th